 If you passed the exam, you will be able to set up your exit interview.
 This will be a chance for you to explain your work, and you'll once again provide proof of your identity.

-Upon successfully passing the exit interview, you will be awarded your Associate Android Developer Certification.
+Upon successfully passing the exit interview, you will be awarded with your Associate Android Developer Certification.

 Note: Exams will be graded in the order that they are submitted.
 Due to the in-person nature of the exit interview portion, the awarding of certifications will depend on when you are able to complete your interview.
 It is our intention to review completed exam submissions and reply to candidates within 45 days.